Macrometacorp/docs/docs/graphs/graph-concepts/edge-vs-vertex.md

 ## Edges

 An [edge collection](../../collections/graph-edge/) is used to store relations between users and groups.
 Since multiple users might be in an arbitrary number of groups, this is an _m:n_ relation.

-The edge collection can be called `UsersInGroups`, with one edge having `_from` pointing to `Users/John` and `_to` pointing to `Groups/BowlingGroupHappyPin`.
+For example, the edge collection can be called `UsersInGroups`, with one edge having `_from` pointing to `Users/John` and `_to` pointing to `Groups/BowlingGroupHappyPin`.
 This makes the user **John** a member of the group **Bowling Group Happy Pin**.
 Attributes of this relation might contain qualifiers to this relation, such as the permissions of **John** in this group or the date when he joined the group.

+Edges could also be between connections between customers and products, where each edge is either a customer ordering a product or the customer liking or disliking a product.

 If you use documents and their attributes in a sentence, nouns would typically be vertices, and verbs the edges.